Open Source Intelligence: Good, But Use With Caution

 2. The posting date of an article can help narrow your search for the original source.

-3. Seek corroboration; read the story from multiple sources.
+3. Seek corroboration; read the story from multiple sources and perspectives.

-4. Forums and discussion sites can enrich your research, but cite them judiciously and use caveats.
+4. Forums and discussion sites can enrich your research.
+You might be able to cite one under limited circumstances, but offer clear explanations and caveats.

 5. Watch out for the occasional satirical site whose content appears real.